 Above shows the framing and the gas line coming in.

-Below shows the pipe coming out of the floor and the thermo-coupler on the glass next to the igniter
+Below shows the pipe coming out of the floor and the thermocouple on the glass next to the igniter

 Roxbury Hotel, a cool fire pit!

-Here we are in the showroom/ shop and we have two color, platinum and bronze rust copper in the same fireplace.
+Here we are in the showroom/ shop and we have two color, platinum and Bronze Rust Copper Base Glass in the same fireplace.
 We have taken several shots to try to show the color variations.

 We use a piece of stainless steel in the front to contain the glass to cover the burners and keep the glass level.